Cal Poly San Luis Obispo College of Engineering

 The Cal Poly San Luis Obispo College of Engineering is the engineering college of the California Polytechnic State University, San Luis Obispo in San Luis Obispo, California.
 It has nearly 250 faculty members and more than 6,000 students enrolled in fourteen bachelor's and in eleven master's degree programs through nine engineering departments.
 Its facilities house more than 80 classrooms, laboratories and work spaces occupying more than 160,000 square feet.
 In the 2021 U.S. News & World Reports "America's Best Colleges" edition, the College of Engineering is ranked 8th out of 220 public and private undergraduate engineering schools in the U.S. where doctorates are not offered.

+The College is divided into 10 departments, each for a different engineering discipline.
+These disciplines are Aerospace, Civil/Environmental, Computer, Software, Electrical, Biomedical, Industrial/Manufacturing, Materials, and Mechanical, with another department covering General engineering.
+Some of the major programs in the College host specialization tracks based on certain fields within the engineering discipline.